-Approve Requests for Operating and Capital Appropriations, Fiscal Year 2018

-(13) Requests for operating funds and for new capital appropriations for the University of Illinois for the fiscal year commencing July 1, 2017, are presented for action by the Board of Trustees.
-Following Board action, these requests will be submitted to the Illinois Board of Higher Education and state agencies for review.
-The accompanying document, Fiscal Year 2018 Budget Request for Operating and Capital Funds (copy filed with the secretary of the Board), provides detailed descriptions of each program and project included in the request.
+Approve Requests for Operating and Capital Appropriations, Fiscal Year 2018 submitted to the Illinois Board of Higher Education and state agencies for review.
+The accompanying document, Fiscal Year 2018 Budget Request for Operating and Capital Funds (copy filed with the secretary of the Board for record), provides detailed descriptions of each program and project included in the request.